 These apps make it easy to apply the same look to many photos at once.
 They are simple, quick and great for teams that want a consistent format.
 The only catch is that it may fall short for serious documentation, since they rely on editable metadata.

-4. Basic vs. Professional Timestamp Tools: When to Step up and What to Look for
+4. Basic vs. Professional Timestamp Tools: What to Look for

 There are tons of timestamp camera apps out there.
 Some simply stamp whatever your system clock says and add basic info like date and time.
 Others go further.
 They cross-check and validate the timestamp and GPS before imprinting it on the photo to ensure the authenticity.